kijania/json-validator/README.md

 ### Implementation details:
 Application is using `circe-json-schema` for schema validation, it provides errors accumulation

-JSON SCHEMA is currently encoded in database as a varchar what brings many limitations and should be changed to jsonb with better endcoding in the code
+JSON schema is currently encoded in database as a varchar what brings many limitations and should be changed to jsonb with better endcoding in the code

 More generic resource management on connection between Http4s and ZIO would be beneficial